 5) In order to allow the knees to go forward and away.

 This can be seen as just keeping it going.
 That's perfectly true but it's also notoriously difficult to do this.
 Essentially you are keeping at least three main directions going at the same time.
 It's a bit like juggling plates.
 That's the hard way.
 Alexander tells us to direct 'All together, one after the other' to sustain these directions.
 You could also take the view of preventative directions.
 This is much easier.
 Not tightening the neck.
 No to pulling the head forward or backwards and down.
 Not shortening the spine.
 Not narrowing the spine.
 This is much more sustainable.
 Otherwise you will find it much harder to create the combined activity that is needed.

-You need to consider your options.
-Do it, don't do it or do something completely different.
+You need to consider your 3 options in any situation.
+1) Do it, 2) don't do it or 3) do something completely different.
 This is best left as something spontaneously found in the moment when you start the consideration.

 You decide what to act on from your consideration.
 This part is key and often overlooked.
 It usually happens before you've had time to think about it.
 Don't let that happen.
 You need to sustain your directions even more at this point to keep them throughout the new or unknown experience you are about to have.